GoogleChrome/web.dev/src/site/content/en/patterns/advanced-apps/picture-in-picture/index.md

 ## The modern way

-The [Picture-in-Picture (PiP) Web API](https://w3c.github.io/picture-in-picture/) allows websites to create a floating video window always on top of other windows so that users may continue consuming media while they interact with other content sites, or applications on their device.
+The [Picture-in-Picture (PiP) Web API](https://w3c.github.io/picture-in-picture/) allows websites to create a floating video window always on top of other windows so that users may continue consuming media while they interact with other content sites or applications on their device.

 {% BrowserCompat 'api.Picture-in-Picture_API' %}